responilla07/social_media_logins/README.md

 // No Available
 ```

-<em>This is just the simplyfied use of one the popular flutter plugin for social media accounts.
+<em>This is just the simplyfied Flutter Plugin use for one of the popular flutter plugin for social media login.

 The following plugins are:
 1. flutter_login_facebook